THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-The best way to go about becoming debt free is to follow the debt snowball method.
+The best way to go about becoming debt free is to follow the debt snowball method, which Dave Ramsey recommends.

 - Read now: Learn all about the debt snowball method

-The idea behind the debt snowball is simple.
+The idea behind using the debt snowball method is simple.

 You focus on one debt at a time, and the debt with the smallest balance.

-You put as much money as you can towards this debt and make minimum payments on all your other debts.
+You put as much money as you can towards this debt while making minimum payments on all your other debts.

-By paying down your debt this way, you pay off that debt quickly, which motivates you to keep going.
+By paying your smallest debts first, you pay off that debt quickly, which motivates you to keep going.